 The National Institute for Health and Care Research (NIHR) funds, enables and delivers world-leading health and social care research that improves people’s health and wellbeing and promotes economic growth.

-NIHR Health Protection Research Units (HPRUs) undertake high quality research that enhances the ability of Public Health England (PHE) to use innovative techniques to protect the public’s health and minimise the health impact of emergencies.
+NIHR Health Protection Research Units (HPRUs) undertake high quality research that enhances the ability of the UK Health Security Agency (UKHSA) to protect the public’s health and minimise the health impact of emergencies.

 About the NIHR